 Through fair and even-handed application of agreed-upon rules, the Commission has been remarkably effective in its mission to stabilize and improve the neighborhoods surrounding the State Capitol and Governor’s Mansion.
 By creating certainty in the real estate market for nearly four decades, the District has served to attract private investment compatible with the dignity of Arkansas’s State Capitol and Governor’s Mansion.
 The Mansion Area, in particular, has seen an extraordinary revitalization over the last generation not found in the unprotected, though no less historic, adjoining neighborhoods to the east, south, and west.

 Because the Capitol Zoning District Commission reviews all land use and development in the District, property owners must obtain a Capitol Zoning permit before beginning any exterior work on existing structures, such as additions or alterations, and before beginning work on a new structure or site improvement (such as a fence, sign, parking area, or accessory building).
 A permit is also required to demolish or remove any structure or site feature.
 A Capitol Zoning permit is a prerequisite to obtaining a building permit from the City of Little Rock, and is also required for businesses or landlords to obtain a Privilege License or Certificate of Occupancy from the city.
-A CZDC permit is not required for routine maintenance of a building’s exterior, nor for interior renovations.
+A CZDC permit is not required for routine maintenance of a building’s exterior, such as painting, nor for interior renovations.
 Permit applications are reviewed for their consistency with the Commission's Rules.
 Project approvals are generally conditioned on maintaining the historic and architectural character of the District's buildings.